 The Paul F. Robertson Award for the EMS Breakthrough of the Year was created in 2012 with support from a generous gift by EMS alumnus Paul F. Robertson.
 Although the award will recognize research achievements over the previous year, qualifying materials (e.g., journal articles, reports, conference presentations) may come from the previous twenty-four months to allow for recognition of the work by the broader scientific community.

-In EMS, the Wilson Awards for Excellence in Research and Teaching are given annually to faculty members in the College who have built an identifiable body of outstanding research and teaching over a period of years.
-However, there is no award given for singular research or teaching achievements communicated in one or a small series of articles, reports, or presentations.
-Qualifying breakthroughs may be in research or in the scholarship of teaching.
+In EMS, the Wilson Awards for Excellence in Research and Teaching are given annually to faculty members in the college who have built an identifiable body of outstanding research and teaching over a period of years.
+Previously there were no awards given for singular research or teaching achievements communicated in one or a small series of articles, reports, or presentations and this award was created for that purpose.

 The recipient shall be honored with a recognition memento and a monetary award at the Wilson Awards Banquet held each spring.

 Annually in December, the dean will invite one nomination from each department and institute for this award.
+Qualifying breakthroughs may be in research or in the scholarship of teaching.
 All EMS fixed-term and tenure-line faculty qualify for this award.
 Nominations should include: